sizej/NFL_RT_Prob/README.md

 For the most part the game situation data is from the plays dataset and the team v opponent data is from the historical gambling set.

+I choose to leave out some information - like team name - because year over year, teams change quite a bit, and there is no guarantee that a team in my holdout data will resemble the team in my training data.
+For example, from 2009-2018, the Broncos had 8 starting quarterbacks - from Peyton Manning to Paxton Lynch.
+The performance of a team can (and does) vary greatly year over year, so I decided to exclude that information (as well as other information like it).

 To minimize data leakage, I used the 2009 - 2017 seasons as my training data and the 2018 season as my hold-out data for validation.
 To make sure this approach didn't run up against some sort of trend in scoring, I looked at season over season scoring totals.

 ![](images/season_total.jpeg)